scheme-requests-for-implementation/srfi-126/srfi-126.md

 arguments.
 The order in which `proc` is applied to the entries is unspecified.

+- `(hashtable-map! proc hashtable)` (procedure)

+`Proc` should accept two arguments, should return a single value, and should not mutate `hashtable`.
+The `hashtable-map!` procedure applies `proc` once for every entry in `hashtable`, passing it the key and value of the entry as arguments, and changes the value for that key to the return value of `proc`.
+The order in which `proc` is applied to the entries is unspecified.

 - `(hashtable-fold proc init hashtable)` (procedure)

 `Proc` should accept three arguments, should return a single value,